-How do you help clients prepare mentally and physically for labour?
+How does a doula help clients prepare mentally and physically for labour?

-First I find out what is important to the client for her birth experience.
+A doula will typically first find out what’s important to the client for her birth experience.
 Like good wedding planning, it’s crucial to have a clear idea of what you want and to plan for all eventualities.
 Next, a good antenatal education is invaluable.
-We’re spoilt for choice in Singapore when it comes to companies providing childbirth classes (including Active Birth, Bradley Method, or HypnoBirthing).
-And a balanced diet and daily exercise really helps women physically prepare for birth.
+We’re spoilt for choice in Singapore when it comes to companies providing childbirth classes (including Active Birth, Bradley Method, and HypnoBirthing).
+A doula may also provide info on a balanced diet and daily exercise, which really helps women physically prepare for birth.

 What’s the difference between a midwife and a doula?

-How do you work in tandem with obstetricians and midwives?
+How do doulas work in tandem with obstetricians and midwives?

-We’re all part of a team that consists of the woman and her partner, the doctor, the midwives and the doula.
-Our common goal is to support the woman to have a safe and empowering experience and to deliver a healthy baby.
-There are some obstetricians in Singapore who see the benefits of doulas in the labour room and Professor Mahesh Choolani is one of them.
-Doulas of Singapore is a registered society that aims to improve the connections and relationships between doulas, hospitals and caregivers.
+Doulas, obstetricians and midwives are all part of the same team, which includes the woman and her partner.
+The common goal is to support the woman to have a safe and empowering experience and to deliver a healthy baby.
+There are some obstetricians in Singapore who see the benefits of doulas in the labour room, and Professor Mahesh Choolani is one of them.
+Doulas of Singapore is a registered society that aims to improve the connections and relationships between doulas, hospitals, and caregivers.

-What is the greatest support you feel doulas can give?
+What is the greatest support doulas can give?

 How do doulas make a difference during labour and birth?

-We’re also there for partners at this overwhelming time.
+Doulas are very familiar with the birthing process and intimately know the policies and procedures of different Singapore hospitals.
+This knowledge helps clients know what to expect so they can make informed choices.
+Doulas are also there for partners at this overwhelming time.
 Some are shocked by the length of labour (very long or super-quick) and others are afraid of blood or babies!
-We’re there to acknowledge fears, to be that extra set of hands to massage or support a squat, and to make sure the partner eats and rests.
-We spend a lot of time together and want everyone to emerge from the experience feeling good.
+Doulas are there to acknowledge fears, to be that extra set of hands to massage or support a squat, and to make sure the partner eats and rests.

-What does your doula service involve from beginning to end?
+What does a typical doula service involve, from beginning to end?

-I meet with clients two to three times during pregnancy face-to-face, and keep in touch via phone and email.
-From 38 weeks I am on call 24/7.
-I work closely with a backup doula to cover the unlikely event that two clients go into labour at the same time.
+Most doulas will meet with their clients two to three times during pregnancy face-to-face, whilst also keeping in touch via phone and email.
+From 38 weeks, they should be on call 24/7.
+They may also work closely with a backup doula to cover the unlikely event that two clients go into labour at the same time.

-The first few hours of labour (with a first-time mum) are usually over the phone.
-I then pick up my clients and drive to the hospital where I’ll stay with them until two to three hours after birth.
-Second-time mums often have quicker labours and feel more confident.
-I visit the hospital the day after birth and then again once they are home and settled.
-After that I ring every day or two to make sure mum and baby are doing well and provide resources as needed.
+During the first few hours of labour (with a first-time mum) doula services will usually take place over the phone.
+A doula may then pick up the clients and drive them to the hospital where they’ll stay with them until two to three hours after birth.
+Second-time mums often have quicker labours and feel more confident, so may not need as much care or attention.
+A doula will then visit the hospital the day after birth and then again once mum and baby are home and settled.
+After that, regular follow ups over the phone (maybe every day or two) are part of the doula experience, to make sure mum and baby are doing well and have the resources they need.